Please support our work with a fiscal year-end gift. Thank you!

 Exploring Core Texts, Gaining Practical Skills

-The Rabbinical School curriculum is a rigorous academic program that leads you on a five- or six-year journey of acquisition of knowledge and growth.
+The Rabbinical School curriculum is a rigorous academic program that leads you on a four- to six-year journey of acquisition of knowledge and growth.

 Its thematic and practical approach nourishes your mind and spirit as you prepare to serve in the world as a rabbi.
 You’ll graduate having encountered the essential texts for today’s rabbinate, the skills for lifelong learning and leadership, and love of Talmud Torah.